ErsjanKeri/DSolver/README.md

 ### How to add page?
     1) create new component
-    2) make a screenshot of this component, and same the image in src/images
+    2) make a screenshot of this component, and save the image in src/images
     3) at routes.js create a new object for the array, fill in the keys and done New component has been added